-On our way back to Ohio, I’ve been praying how am I going to talk about it with Tim.
+On our way back to Ohio, I’ve been praying how am I going to talk about our trip with Tim.
 I asked God that if He had put it in Tim’s heart, then it should just be easy, let Tim open the conversation.
 I told God (in my mind, because you know we can speak to him right) that I was hesitant to open the conversation with my husband to avoid influencing him with my thoughts.
 The kids were asleep at the back and I started playing some of our playlist.

 After an hour or so, I opened up first.
 I asked Tim what does he think of Waco?
 What is God impressing on him?

 Apparently, he didn’t get a good sleep in our hotel.
 He’s been thinking about Waco and that we should consider it.
 I know that’s also what God is putting in my heart the night before, but I told Tim…we should pray more about it.

 Coming back to Ohio, we decided to do some research on the things we want in a place to settle.
 In the past, the first things we look at were school, property tax and crime rates.
 Don’t judge me, but I just found it to be the way, whenever you look at those neighborhood or city data websites.
 This time though, we researched first for the community (meaning church) where we will belong.
 It was our priority this time and deciding factor to move.
 Since we homeschool, we also looked for the homeschool community and activities in town available for a homeschooling family like us.
 We checked out the Library too, although not a major deciding factor.

 I did ask God, if He could give us a solid confirmation by providing a buyer of our house in Ohio, then we will move.
 And He did within a couple of weeks!

 I love it when we grow and learn from these times.
 All the ups and downs of life, the moves and decisions we’ve made, allowed us to become firm in our faith and drew us closer to Him!